Gap Analysis for Business Analyst (updated 2023)

 McKinsey 7S is a model that states that “for an organization to continue to perform well, there should be harmony and alignment amongst seven elements, namely structure, systems, strategy, staff, skills, style and shared values”.

 The seven elements are closely interrelated, and changing one aspect will directly or indirectly impact the remaining six elements.
-The McKinsey 7S technique helps direction the gap analysis by depicting what factors need to be analyzed and aligned while bringing a change.
+The McKinsey 7S technique helps direct the gap analysis by depicting what factors need to be analyzed and aligned while bringing a change.

 The following steps should be followed while conducting gap analysis using the McKinsey 7S tool: